Receiving a medical bill that’s higher than what you expected can be overwhelming.

 Not only are you likely to get better prices and have more choices available to you, but you also won’t have to answer any health questions.

-If you enroll outside of this window, you will be at risk of having to pay higher premiums and have less coverage options.
+If you enroll outside of this window, you will be at risk of having to pay higher premiums and have fewer coverage options.

 This window only happens once in your life (unless you collect Social Security Disability Income) and lasts for six months.